List of Scream (film series) characters: Mindy Meeks-Martin

 Mindy Meeks-Martin is a Woodsboro teenager and the fraternal twin sister of Chad.
 Through her mother, Martha, she is Randy Meeks's niece.
 Like her uncle, she is an avid horror fan.
 At the memorial party for Wes, she is attacked by Ghostface while watching Stab, mirroring the attack on Randy twenty-five years ago.
 After the killers are stopped, both Chad and Mindy are revealed to have survived and awaiting medical treatment.

 The sixth movie details the group's lives in New York City, where Mindy has enrolled at Blackmore University and is in a relationship with Anika Kayoko.
 Upon Ghostface's return, Mindy shares her theories that they are in a "sequel to the requel", and states that nobody is safe from Ghostface.
 Shortly after, the group is attacked by Ghostface, and Anika is killed, leaving Mindy devastated.
 The group team up with Kirby Reed and decide to lure Ghostface to a trap at an abandoned movie theater turned shrine for the infamous killer.
 However, while on the way there, Mindy is stabbed by Ghostface and receives medical treatment.
 When the ordeal is finished, Mindy has realized who the killers are, and goes to warn the others, though is annoyed to find they have been stopped and she once again missed the monologue.
 Mindy instead returns to the hospital to continue receiving care for her wounds.
+In Scream 7 she and her brother work for Gale filming her TV appearances.